 Many people get their first credit card through their parents’ bank because that’s all they know.
 But later in adulthood, they realize there are more options out there, so they shop around for the best Canadian credit card.
 This usually leads to them obtaining the second card, but since it’s the first time they’ve had more than one card, it can feel like a big deal.

 For other people, they quickly realize that having multiple credit cards can benefit them personally.
-For example, if you travel a lot and stay at Best Western hotels, then having the Best Western Mastercard® is the perfect fit since you’ll earn Best Western Rewards® points that you can redeem for hotel stays, dining, gift cards, and more.
+For example, if you travel a lot and stay at Best Western hotels, then having the Best Western Mastercard® credit card is the perfect fit since you’ll earn Best Western Rewards® points that you can redeem for hotel stays, dining, gift cards, and more.
 However, since you only earn Best Western Rewards® points with this card, you may want to have a backup card that earns you cash back or travel rewards, such as the BMO® AIR MILES®† World Elite®* Mastercard®.

-A good example is the TD® Aeroplan® Visa Infinite* Card:new cardholders receive a generous welcome bonus of up to 30,000 Aeroplan Miles* after the first purchase with your card as well as additional miles with every dollar spent.
-That’s the equivalent to 2 economy short-haul roundtrip flight rewards!
+A good example is the TD® Aeroplan® Visa Infinite* Card: new cardholders receive a generous welcome bonus of 15,000 Aeroplan Miles* after the first purchase with your card as well as additional miles with every dollar spent.
+That’s the equivalent to 1 economy short-haul roundtrip flight reward!
 And although the annual fee of $120 is a bit steep, new cardholders can take advantage of the annual fee rebate for the first year for both the primary and first additional cardholder.
-But to get this generous limited-time welcome offer, you must apply by May 31, 2020.
+But to get this generous limited-time welcome offer, you must apply by September 8, 2020.